Eni teaming up with Sonatrach for production of hydrogen in Algeria

-MILAN, July 7 (Reuters) - Italy's Eni (ENI.MI) is looking at producing green hydrogen in Algeria with state-owned Sonatrach as the two energy groups move to cut their carbon footprints.
+MILAN (Reuters) - Italy’s Eni is looking at producing green hydrogen in Algeria with state-owned Sonatrach as the two energy groups move to cut their carbon footprints.

 At a meeting in Algiers, the two companies said they planned to build on an agreement signed last March and step up technological cooperation with a focus on hydrogen.